pulkomandy/ubasic/README.md

 - RND
 - SQR
 - DEF FN / FN (single or no variable required by ECMA55)
-- PRINT TAB() (SPC() is not ECMA55 nor AT)
 - READ
-- RESTORE
 - Unquoted data strings
-- GO SUB and GO TO are two tokens so can be spaced

 Other useful stuff to add